ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ```
 <a href="#Contents">Back to contents</a>

-#### Finding the number of ways to reach from a starting position to an ending position travelling in specified directions only
+#### Finding the number of ways to reach from a starting position to an ending position
 You would be given a 2D matrix.
 The task is to find the number of ways to reach (i,j) from (0,0).
 Only movements allowed are right and down.

 The recurrence relation can be formed as: NumWays(i,j) = NumWays(i-1,j) + NumWays(i,j-1)<br>